Madonna Slept Here

 Lived: South Quad, 7710 Huber

-Retired professional basketball player.
+Retired professional basketball player and today coach of the U-M men’s basketball team.
 Raised in Chicago, he was a member of the “Fab Five” players recruited by the Wolverines in 1991.
 As a freshman, he roomed with his fellow Fab-Fiver Jimmy King.

 Derek Jeter (LSA)

 Lived: 5506 Couzens

 Legendary shortstop for the New York Yankees.
 He grew up in Kalamazoo and attended U-M for one semester in 1992, but turned down his scholarship to begin his pro career when the Yankees drafted him.

 Barry Larkin (LSA, 1986)